ga-curriculum/flexbox/flexbox-properties/README.md

 ## A complete guide to flexbox

-With this knowledge in hand, you can now briefly review and, in the future, reference what has become the [de facto guide to flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) to explore what all we can do with this flexbox.
+With this knowledge in hand, you can now briefly review and, in the future, reference what has become the [go to guide to flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) to explore what all we can do with this flexbox.